NikolayChirkov/obj2/README.md

 * kRefs - references to other objects are stored.
 The method also used for graph analysis
 * kConsts - It is impractical to serialize all objects' data every time because a lot of objects are just constant: localization strings, images etc. These objects are marked as Constants and only references to the objects are serialized of the kConsts flag is not specified.
 Tips: if an object contains constant and non-constant data members then it is better to split the object into two: a dynamic object with reference to the static object.
 Also it simplifies the application upgrade when the static object can be upgraded independently.

-### Domain
+### Object storage
-A specific domain is set for each object in the application.
-Domain is the index that the user-defined serialization callbacks can resolve to a specific path at which the object store it state.
+A specific path is set for each object in the application. path is the index that the user-defined serialization callbacks can resolve to a specific path at which the object store it state.
 It allows to distribute the application state over different locations allowing distributed state.
-Here is a list of possible usages of the domain:
+Here is a list of possible usages of the index:
 * An object that keeps localization strings is serialized with different languages into different locations.
 A proper path of the location is choosen on application launch
 * A user's account is stored on server and that state is shared across multiple instances of the client application over multiple user's devices.
 * An application stores "snapshots" of the application state to be restored then from one of them.